 “By 2024, three-quarters of large enterprises will be using at least four low-code development tools for both IT application development and citizen development initiatives.” - Gartner, 2020

-There’s good reason for that.
+There's a good reason for that.
 John R. Rymer, a principal Forrester analyst says that low-code development platforms “have the potential to make software development as much as 10-times faster than traditional methods.”
 The market for them, he adds, is seeing annual growth of about 50 percent.

 Forrester’s Rymer notes that low-code development environments “have the potential to greatly decrease the time needed to meet business requirements.
 Current usage indicates that these platforms can propel software development to 10-times the speed of traditional processes.
 Faster development means more leeway to focus on design.”